 Cancer of any type can metastasize to bone.
 In rare cases, it can metastasize to hand bones.
 In these cases, the tumor can cause fingertip swelling.
 Lung cancer is the most common type of cancer to metastasize to hand bones, then kidney cancer, and breast cancer.

-In about 16 percent of cases, the hand tumor will be the first sign of cancer.
+In , the hand tumor will be the first sign of cancer.
 This usually indicates a poor prognosis.

 Treatment for a swollen fingertip depends on the cause.
 Sometimes, medical treatment might be necessary.
 In other cases, you can treat your swollen fingertip at home.